 Indigenous laborers were conscripted and forced to work in Potosí’s silver mines through the traditional Incan mita system of contributed labor.
 Many of them died due to the harsh conditions of the mine life.
 At such a high altitude, pneumonia was always a concern and mercury poisoning took the lives of many involved in the refining process.
 According to Noble David Cook, “A key factor in understanding the impact of the Potosi mita on the Indians is that mita labor was only one form of work at the mines.
 A 1603 report stated that of 58,800 Indians working at Potosi, 5100 were mitayos, or less than one in ten.
 In addition to the mitayos there were 10,500 mingas (contractual workers) and 43,200 free wage earners.
 Yet mitayos were required to do the work others refused: predominantly the transport of the ore up the shafts to the mouth of the mine.”

 To this day, miners descending into Potosi make an offering to the one they call Tio, a syncretic deity of the underworld inspired by the Christian devil and the Pachatata, the traditional Andean father of the earth.
-His effigy guards the entrance of the mine, and he is practically drowning in coca leaves, cigarettes, and a liquor preferred by the miners that bears more than a passing resemblance to rubbing alcohol.
+His effigy guards the entrance of the mine.
+It is practically drowning in coca leaves, cigarettes, and a liquor preferred by the miners bearing more than a passing resemblance to rubbing alcohol.

-Tio keeps you safe on a dangerous job, deep in a mine that has been actively worked for 500 years using basically the same technology – pick axes, carts, and shovels are the primary tools of the trade, though now miners also avail themselves of pneumatic jackhammers and the occasional stick of dynamite.
-In the colonial period, the Spanish sent Aymara and Quechua men into the mines for six day stretches with little more than candles to light the way and coca leaves – which suppress the appetite and stimulate the nervous system – to stave off the hunger.
+Tio keeps you safe on a dangerous job, deep in a mine that has been actively worked for 500 years using basically the same technology.
+Pick axes, carts, and shovels are still the primary tools of the trade, though now miners also avail themselves of pneumatic jackhammers and the occasional stick of dynamite.
+In the colonial period, the Spanish sent Aymara and Quechua men into the mines for six–day stretches with little more than candles to light the way and a small supply of coca leaves – which suppress the appetite and stimulate the nervous system – to stave off the hunger.